DSC-UIUC/rbay-backend/README.md

 ```

 ### POST /user
 Creates the profile information that is given through the http request.
 Use the query string 'username' to indicate the username of profile.
 Only parameters "email", "is_student", "major", "skills", "year", and "name" are added to the profile.
 If any of the following parameters are missing, they will be set to null in the database. "posting" will be set to an empty array.
+Will return error if given username already exists or there was error creating new profile.

 Ex. `/user?username=test2`

 Example JSON body:
 ```
 {